Maquert/DeepLinkHandler/README.md

 A lot of boilerplate, yes.
 And it's a simplified version that omits things like the external URL query parameters, optionals and error handling.
 The used URL is not even a sophisticated one.

-This is the reason why you want the shorter, more concise and more organized deep links for your app.
+This is the reason why you want the shorter, more concise and more organised deep links for your app.

 ### About the `Parameter` type